 If you’d like to see a rare white giraffe, go on a Tarangire safari in northern Tanzania – Omo lives nearby.
 If you go in the dry season, you’ll see plenty of elephant too, as during this time the pachyderms are drawn to the Tarangire River as water sources outside the park dry up.
+You’ll find this simple escape is one of Tanzania’s best safari experiences.

 Our destination was Tarangire National Park, which is known for its elephant.
 As we drove towards it, through the camp’s private concession, our guide, Wainwright, told us about them.
 He explained that while every effort is being made to stop poaching in Tanzania, it’s an ongoing battle.